 Answer any or all of these questions to see what I mean:

 Some of these may sound extreme, but they've happened very recently, and we hear of suppliers not turning up at least once a month.
 If you can't guarantee any of the above, then wedding insurance is likely a good idea.
+Rather than fighting the supplier who failed you, you can simply go through the insurance and let them deal with it.

 This is a silly question really, but even if you could afford to pay for everything twice... would you really want to?